 Media's aim is to solve Drupal's long standing media handling problem.

-What is the difference between 1.x and 2.x?
+What is the difference between 1.x and 2.x and 3.x?

-- Add media (images and video) into any textarea (requires Wysiwyg module).
+- Embed files into any textarea using a WYSIWYG editor (requires the Wysiwyg module).

-- Plugins to use remote media from sites like YouTube, Flickr, ...
+- Enables the user of remote media from sites like YouTube, Flickr or any oEmbed provider.

 - Administration screens for CRUD dealing with Media.